 Evaluation of microsatellite instability by MicroSight® MSI requires special software for analysis of HRM data which is supported by PentaBase's BasecCycler™ as well as the MyGo Pro (IT-IS Life Science Ltd.) real-time PCR instruments.

 PlentiPlex™ MSI - multiplexed PCR assays for MSI fragment length evaluation by capillary electrophoresis

-PlentiPlex™ MSI assays offer three different multiplexed MSI assays for the length analysis of five different microsatellite loci and evaluation of MMR status on DNA sequencer instruments:
+PlentiPlex™ MSI assays offer two different multiplexed MSI assays for the length analysis of five different microsatellite loci and evaluation of MMR status on DNA sequencer instruments:

 - The mono- and dinucleotide panel recommended by the Bethesda guidelines (Bethesda panel)

 - A mononucleotide panel detecting BAT-25, BAT-26, MONO-27, NR-22 and NR-24 loci (PentaBase panel)